TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 Reuse your knowledge: Many integrators already know how to use fluid, no need to learn a new templating language Reuse existing ViewHelpers: There a several existing ViewHelpers for standard tasks, now you can make use of them in your template

-Since there where several approaches already started in the community we started to watch out, if we could join the forces to bring the solr extension with fluid to the next level.
+Since there where several approaches already started in the community, we started to watch out if we could join the forces to bring the solr extension with fluid to the next level.
 Together with Frans Saris (beech.it) we started to bring the parts together that he has started back then.

 We also had a very productive codesprint in Venlo at the beginning of may where we though about concepts and did a lot of the implementation.